-Me: The question I raise is what would be most helpful for my readers?
+Me: The question I raise is what would be most helpful for my readers.
 Holiday depression is a real struggle for many of us with mental illness.
 If I could make some sense of it, I think that would help me and others.
 Doing at least one thing each day to engage others helps me feel better about myself.
 At the same time, I need to be careful that what I put out doesn’t bring other people down with me.
 I want to uplift.

-Friend: Unlovable would be a good topic.
+Friend: Feeling unlovable would be a good topic.

 Me: Good.
 “Loving the Unlovable.”

-Friend: I like that idea.
+Friend: I like it!

 +. + +